aayushdogra/task-manager-microservice/README.md

-# Task Manager Microservice (Minimal API — .NET 10)
+# Task Manager Microservice (Minimal API - .NET 10)

 A production-style **Task Manager microservice** built using **.NET 10 Minimal APIs**, PostgreSQL, EF Core, FluentValidation, Serilog, and clean architectural practices.

+## Why this project?
+This project is built to demonstrate how a **real-world backend service** is designed, structured, and productionized using modern backend engineering practices.

+The goal is not just CRUD functionality, but to show:
+•	clean architecture
+•	separation of concerns
+•	scalable API design
+•	authentication & authorization
+•	validation
+•	rate limiting
+•	pagination & sorting
+•	caching
+•	containerization
+•	production-readiness
+It simulates how a **task management microservice** would be implemented in a real backend system.

+---

 This project demonstrates: